Where to Watch Your Favorite Scary Movies Online

 For now, stock up on Halloween candy and get ready for some serious scares.
 Here are our six favorite places to stream horror content:

-My boyfriend and I have been using his sister's Hulu account to catch up on our favorite TV shows for a few months, but we only recently discovered the site's treasure trove of creepy flicks that haunted our childhoods.
-I was practically giddy to find so many modern classics from the '80s, '90s and early '00s to choose from, and pretty much every night since, we've been binging on all our old favorites.
+I usually use my Hulu account to catch up on my favorite TV shows that I haven’t been able to catch when they air, but last year I discovered the site’s treasure trove of creepy flicks in their Huluween collection.
+I was practically giddy to find so many modern classics from the ’80s, ’90s and early ’00s to choose from, and pretty much every night since, we’ve been binging on all our old favorites.

 Our picks for best horror films on Hulu: